ryan-brazeal-ufl/OpenMMS/post_processing/README.md

 <hr>
 <h3>Data Processing Applications Overview</h3>

 <p>The following command-line-based Python3 applications are installed on a user's computer, and provide the user with a set of tools for handling all the required MMS data related tasks.
-The applications have been optimized for performance and speed by utilizing multi-core processing whenever possible.</p>
+The applications have been optimized for performance and speed by utilizing multi-core processing whenever possible.
+The trigger files for both Windows and Mac computers are also shown here for reference and exploration.
+The trigger files are a key part of the current OpenMMS software, and provide an easy-to-use and systematic approach to the complex numerical computations that are involved with producing high quality Mobile Mapping datasets.
+A complete explanation and demonstration of the OpenMMS processing approach can be found on the OpenMMS website.</p>

 | OpenMMS Application | Windows Batch Trigger | Mac/Linux Bash Trigger |
 | --------------------|-----------------------|------------------------|